 Brian asked if any board members had any connections or contacts in Stillwater as there is a huge pool of students in that area.
 Win advised that last summer through Summer Tuesdays they were able to reach students in that way.
 Stillwater moms Facebook page was another suggestion.

 Kelly asked Win if we have been asking at the open houses how people are hearing about us?
 Win mentioned families are hearing about us through mailings, word of mouth, and the country messenger.
 Kelly also mentioned the email communications coming from the school come from Win Miller.
 She suggested we change this to Marine Village School.
-Action item: Will to change the name of the email to Marine Village School.
+Action item: Jenn to change the name of the email to Marine Village School.

 Facilities